ArunmathavanK/Schemify/README.md

 # Schemify
-It is a chatbot for Citizen Scholarship
+It is a chatbot to find  Citizen Scholarship